S-C-Johnston/NCMC-CIS_150/Final_Exam/ExamIIjohnstons1.md

 	  file which can be copied, and the logs of actions performed on the database.
 The file can be brought back online, and an arbitrary selection of logs can be replayed on top of that file in chronological order.
-This is useful if there was some descructive action performed, and the database needed to be rewound to just before this happened.
+This is useful if there was some destructive action performed, and the database needed to be rewound to just before this happened.

 4. If and only if fault tolerance is not a requirement, RAID 0 -- which